-The ticket lasts for TWELVE hours and during that time you are free to use any of the facilities.
+The ticket lasted for TWELVE hours and during that time I was free to use any of the facilities.
 These include multiple hot springs, a gym, a large pool with waterslides (this is in the communal area so swimsuits are needed), a room with comfy chairs for napping and then also paid facilities like massages and restaurants.
-You then walk through a gate where you’re given a bracelet, which your card is connected to should you want to buy anything.
+So it’s a great activity if you’re exploring Japan on a budget.
+You then walk through a gate where you’re given a bracelet.
+This is connected card is connected to should you want to buy anything.

-Before going upstairs, you’ll be prompted to lock your shoes away as with many areas in Japanese culture, bringing shoes into sacred spaces is seen as dirty and frowned upon.
-Leaving my worldly belongings behind I headed to the Asia level to get changed/nakey.
-As I mentioned before all hot spring areas are separated by gender and in Spa World they take this a step further by separating their floors by gender.
+As I mentioned before all hot spring areas are separated by gender.
+In Spa World, they take this a step further by separating their floors by gender.
 When I visited the Asia themed floor was for women, while the male floor was Europe themed.
-Each month they rotate so if you’re an avid onsen groupie you can experience each theme, score.
+Each month they rotate so if you’re an avid onsen groupie you can experience each theme.
+Score.

-From a brief scan of the locker room I could see that most women were already naked, but no judgement was being passed.
+From a brief scan of the locker room, I could see that most women were already naked.
 There were no lingering stares, just women going about their lives.
-It was far too late to turn back now so I took a deep breath, dumped my stuff in the locker and proceeded to join the unclothed masses*.
+Although it was a little nerve-wracking, It was far too late to turn back.
+So I took a deep breath, dumped my stuff in the locker and proceeded to join the unclothed masses.

-I say unclothed but we were all given small towels (more flannel sized), which most of the women wore on their heads.
+Though I say unclothed, we were all given small towels (more flannel sized), which most of the women wore on their heads.
 I’m told the flannel is to provide a small, and I mean smaaaaalll, amount of modesty if needed.

 After walking through a communal shower I had finally made it to Spa World’s Asia.

-As I sat in the cafe sipping my rum and coke, with towel/flannel in tow I laughed about how different the situation was.
+I sat laughing at the situation as I sat in the cafe sipping my rum and coke, with towel/flannel in tow.
 I truly couldn’t imagine something similar in Scotland.
-It’s kind of sad because our bodies are nothing to be ashamed of yet the older we grow the more self conscious we become.
-Remember as kid and you’d have baths with your friends or your siblings?
-Why as an adult shouldn’t you experience the same joy – minus rubber ducks and mermaid foam?
+It’s kind of sad because our bodies are nothing to be ashamed of yet the older we grow the more self-conscious we become.

 In total I spent around four-five hours in Spa World, bouncing between springs and trying to understand Japanese sitcoms.
 Before heading out into the real world you’re given these super cute – if not a little 1984esque – pyjamas and nighties to walk around the communal complex in.
 So yes, I indulged and had an incredible (maybe slightly tipsy) foot massage and some ice cream dots.
 At that moment I was truly living my best life.